Teaching

 I have taught a range of tertiary undergraduate courses in university and conservatoire environments.
 I have taught online-only zoom classes (with remote students attending from continents and time zones all over the world), interactive seminars, practical workshops, and traditional university tutorials.
 In 2021 I adapted the first-year Theatre and Performance Studies core unit, Making Theatre: The Work of the Director, to an online format to exceptional student feedback (reflected in the comments below).

 I've guided students in creating performances, honing presentation skills, understanding research methodologies—including practice-based research—and developing writing skills in various formats, while also conducting thorough assessments in these domains.
-In addition, I have examined a number of Masters’ projects across several courses at the National Institute of Dramatic Arts (NIDA) and mentored postgraduate students’ research projects in NIDA’s Masters of Cultural Leadership program.
+In addition, I have examined a number of Masters’ projects across several courses at NIDA and mentored postgraduate students’ research projects in NIDA’s MFA Cultural Leadership and Writing/Directing programs.

 Expertise